In this guide, we will answer the key question of ‘what is API design,’ as well as cover the basics of API design.

 While OpenAPI v3 is the most recent version of OpenAPI, it replaced OpenAPI v2 - previously known as Swagger.
 The newer version provides a simpler way to describe APIs, while also offering more flexibility.
 Because there were a lot of legacy Swagger documents, it’s important to have a compatible community-owned version.
 But API practitioners wanted to move the OpenAPI specification forward with OpenAPI v3, with its latest release being 3.1 in 2021.

 The two major versions of OpenAPI have the most significant differences, which come from their history.
 OpenAPI 2.0 was previously known as Swagger and is intended to replace it with backward compatibility.
 Once adopted as an open format, the community began working on OpenAPI 3.0, released in 2017.
-Let’s highlight some of the significant changes made to OpenAPI components in version 3.0.
+Let's explore some of the significant changes made to OpenAPI below.

 Moving from the legacy Swagger description format of OpenAPI 2.0 to 3.0 brought many changes.
 While OpenAPI 3.1 may be a minor release, there are some significant differences between version 3.1 and 3.0.